caboodle-tech/node-simple-server/README.md

 ### Manually:

-Noe Simple Server (NSS) can be manually incorporated into your development process/ application.
+Node Simple Server (NSS) can be manually incorporated into your development process/ application.
 Extract the `nss` folder from the [latest release](https://github.com/caboodle-tech/node-simple-server/releases/) and then `import` the server module into your code, similar to:

 ```javascript
 import NodeSimpleServer from './nss.js';